cormacj/z80-smart-disassembler/README.md

   `0xc006,(0xc004),c,JUMP_TABLE`

   This is then treated in the disassember as mark locations `0xc006` to `0xc123` as code with the label for this area being `JUMP_TABLE`

+# -e ENDADDRESS

+Extracting binary files from a .dsk image means that a 18 byte binary file be 1024 bytes when it's extracted.

+For, example, if you have a 18 byte .COM file then the -e value for this would -e 0x118 because the usual load address is 0x100.

 # Helper Scripts